 Speed Views is a new feature here on The Not-So-Literary Heiresses.
 We got the idea from Speed Dating, where participants are supposed to give as much information about themselves as quickly as possible.
 So we got thinking…what if we do that process but we review books instead?
 The result is this feature.
 Enjoy!
-So last September, I […]
+Lest you think I’m now […]

 Hands down, the best title of the year for me is Isla and the Happily Ever After.
 No, the story isn’t exactly rocket science and you probably don’t need a whole lot of brain cells to process all this cuteness.
 But I can’t ignore all that tugging at my heartstrings.
 So I will not take […]